 The third requirement for approval of PG&E's Application is a finding that "[t]he issuance of the recovery bonds, including all material terms... are consistent with the public interest."
 This requirement is set forth in § 850.1(a)(1)(A)(ii)(II).
-Here, that requirement is met through a general finding of the inherent value of the Recovery Bonds in this context, and a discussion of the details of the Recovery Bonds at issue will be conducted in Section 3.4 (so as to enable a complete review of all Recovery Bond details in a single discussion section in a thorough and organized manner, as noted in Section 3.2).
+Here, that requirement is met through a general finding of the inherent value of the Recovery Bonds in this context, and a discussion of the details of the Recovery Bonds at issue will be conducted in Section 3.4.

-"Consistent with the public interest" is tantamount to a finding that a proposed transaction is in the public interest, and the Commission has considerable experience applying this test in furtherance of certain statutory provisions.
-Applying the standards found in those provisions, the Commission can review whether proposed transactions "provide short-term and long-term economic benefits to ratepayers," "maintain the safe and reliable operation of the utility," "maintain or improve the financial condition of the... utility," and "maintain or improve the quality of service to public utility ratepayers."
+"Consistent with the public interest" is tantamount to a finding that a proposed transaction is in the public interest, and the Commission has considerable experience applying this test in furtherance of certain statutory provisions.67 Applying the standards found in those provisions, the Commission can review whether proposed transactions "provide short-term and long-term economic benefits to ratepayers," "maintain the safe and reliable operation of the utility," "maintain or improve the financial condition of the... utility," and "maintain or improve the quality of service to public utility ratepayers."68